exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 If you take a look back at the above yaml code, you may notice it has been necessary to specify an apiVersion.
 Up until this point, I have been using yaml that defines resources built-in to Kubernetes.
 Kubernetes also allows for custom resources powered by custom controllers.
-Notice the apiVersion below specifies GKE, since I am defining a custom resource tied to a [Google-managed SSL certificate](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs).
+Notice the apiVersion below specifies GKE, a Google-specific cloud service, since I am defining a custom resource tied to a [Google-managed SSL certificate](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs).
-This piece will obviously differ for each cloud provider.
+Resources like this will differ for each cloud provider.

 {{< highlight yaml >}}
 apiVersion: networking.gke.io/v1beta1